rishigundakaram/gem-search/README.md

 # gem-search
-Mining for the Hidden Gems of the internet
+Mining the Hidden Gems of the internet